List of Lucifer characters: Daniel "Dan" Espinoza

-In the sixth season, it's revealed that Lucifer has managed to kept Dan out of his Hell loop and ordered the demons not to torture him.
+In the sixth season, it is revealed that Lucifer has managed to keep Dan out of his Hell loop and ordered the demons not to torture him.
 Lucifer often visits Dan, trying to help him to reach Heaven, but without success despite Dan apparently getting past all of his guilt with Lucifer's help.
 Trapped in Hell for what is thousands of years to him, Dan orders Lucifer to leave him alone until he comes up with a solution.
 Dan later makes a deal with the angel Rory to help her take down Lucifer in exchange for being set free from Hell, although this is actually a ruse on his part in order to warn Lucifer of the danger.
-However, Dan's return to Earth brings him back in the form of a ghost rather than a resurrection and he is only able to be seen by his angelic and demonic friends.
+Dan's return to Earth, however, brings him back in the form of a ghost rather than a resurrection and he is only able to be seen by his angelic and demonic friends.
 Dan spends his time on Earth attempting to work through his guilt and ascend into Heaven, but even with Maze's help, Dan has little success.
-Dan eventually comes to the conclusion that Vincent Le Mec - who has been imprisoned for Dan's murder - is the key to figuring his guilt out and visits Vincent in prison only to witness him escape.
+He eventually comes to the conclusion that Vincent Le Mec - who has been imprisoned for Dan's murder - is the key to figuring his guilt out and visits Vincent in prison only to witness him escape.
 While trying to stop Vincent from committing another murder, Dan inadvertently possesses Vincent's body and neither he nor Lucifer can figure out how to get him out.
 Lucifer suggests that Dan make the most of the time that he has and spend it with the person that matters most to him.
 Posing as a friend of himself and Maze, Dan visits Trixie, whom he has been avoiding since his return, at summer camp and expresses his regret that he died before he could be the father that Trixie deserved.
 Trixie reveals her love, admiration and pride in her father, allowing Dan to finally let go of his guilt and ascend into Heaven, becoming the second ever Hell-condemned soul to do so.